-The Galleria Borghese is a building dating from the first half of the 17th century.
-Its precious heritage of artworks is housed on the ground floor and upper storey, while the ticket office, bookshop, cafeteria, and restrooms are located in the basement.
+The Galleria Borghese is a historical building created in the first half of the 17th century.
+Its rich heritage of works of art is located on the ground floor and first floor, while the area dedicated to museum services, for example the ticket office, bookshop, cafeteria and toilets, is located below.

 The Museum offers guided tours free of charge for visitors with various degrees of disability.
 They are conducted by the V.A.M.I.
 (Associated Volunteers for Italian Museums) upon reservation by phoning +39 0685357564.